tiann/KernelSU/docs/README.md

 ## Translation

 To help translate KernelSU or improve existing translations, please use [Weblate](https://hosted.weblate.org/engage/kernelsu/).
+PR of Manager's translation is no longer accepted, because it will conflict with Weblate.

 ## Discussion